learningequality/ricecooker/docs/nodes.md

 Note you also use URLs for `path` and `thumbnail` instead of local filesystem paths, and the files will be downloaded for you automatically.

 You can replace `DocumentNode` and `DocumentFile` with any of the other combinations of content node and file types.

-VideoNodes also have a __derive_thumbnail__ (boolean) argument, which will automatically extract a thumbnail from the video if no thumbnail is provided.
+Specify `derive_thumbnail=True` and leave thumbnail blank (`thumbnail=None`) to let Ricecooker automatically generate a thumbnail for the node based on its content.
+Thumbnail generation is supported for audio, video, PDF, and ePub, and HTML5 files.

 ### Role-based visibility